• Skip to main content

 To finish, just add a handle.

-For this bag, I used a twisted rusty wire
+For this bag, I used a rusty twisted wire

 with crinkly ribbon wrapped around it.